paochocom/PoE/avoiding_common_attacks.md

 ### Logic bugs

-I wrote 5 tests Truffle framework.
+I wrote 8 tests Truffle framework.
 Some in Javascript some in solidity
-Can be found at  `../truffle/test/`
+Can be found at  `../truffle/test/`, they all aim at testing the logic of the application.

 ### Reentrancy calls

 When the contract's functions call an external function, it is :

 * either a function that is implemented within the contract.
-* avoiding the usage of call.value to send instead.
+* avoiding the usage of "call.value" to "send" instead.
 * or functions external to the contracts :
   * `selfdestruct()` to destruct the contract

 ### Timestamp Dependence
-TimeStamp is being recorded but called directly from the front end to avoid any possible manipulation on blockchain level..
+TimeStamp is being recorded but called directly from the front end to avoid any possible manipulation on blockchain level.

 ## Integer Arithmetic Overflow
 There is no possibility for a user to overflow.